flowersinthesand/portal-java/samples/README.md

 Then, open a browser and connect to `http://localhost:8080`.

 ### Play
 Applications powered by the `portal-play` module requires the [Play](http://www.playframework.org/) 2.
-Because the whole project is managed by Maven, the Play application also can run by Maven.
-Note that the play should be executable on your `PATH`.
+Play applications also can run by Maven by the help of the [play2-maven-plugin](https://github.com/cescoffier/maven-play2-plugin).
+Note that the `play` should be executable on your `PATH`.
 ```
 mvn package play2:run
 ```